grafana/mimir/docs/configuration/arguments.md

 - `multi.primary` - name of primary KV store.
 Same values as in `ring.store` are supported, except `multi`.
 - `multi.secondary` - name of secondary KV store.
 - `multi.mirror-enabled` - enable mirroring of values to secondary store, defaults to true
 - `multi.mirror-timeout` - wait max this time to write to secondary store to finish.
 Default to 2 seconds.
-Errors writing to secondary store are not reported to caller, but are logged and also reported via `cortex_multikv_mirror_write_errors_total` metric.
+Errors writing to secondary store are not reported to caller, but are logged and also reported via `mimir_multikv_mirror_write_errors_total` metric.

 Multi KV also reacts on changes done via runtime configuration.
 It uses this section: